cloudfoundry-attic/lattice-release/README.md

 ### No such host errors

-DNS resolution for `xip.io` addresses can sometimes be flakey, resulting in errors such as the following:
+DNS resolution for `xip.io` addresses can sometimes be flaky, resulting in errors such as the following:

 ```bash
  ltc target 192.168.11.11.xip.io